J-Kallunki/edgehtml-fallback/README.md

 # edgehtml-fallback
-Default fallbacking for EdgeHTML based browser
+Default fallbacking for IE and EdgeHTML based browser

+- Remove all CSS